AliceO2Group/MonitoringCustomComponents/kafka-components/README.md

 This component forwards messages towards specific topics following rules descrived in a configuration file.

 #### Command
-The consumer is execute using the following command:
+The dispatcher can started using the following command:

 ```
 java -cp target/kafka-streams-o2-0.1-jar-with-dependencies.jar \